LmanTW/Light-Framework/Documents/02-Get_Started/03-Component_Script.md

 When running a component script, `Light` and `Component` APIs will be automatically imported.

 ## Module Importing
-If you want to import another module in a component script, you need to set `type="module"` (This will also make the outer scope async.) and there will be a `Import` function:
+If you want to import another module in a component script, you need to set `type="module"` (This will also make the outer scope async.) and there will be a `Import` function that you can use:

 * `module.js`
 ```js